The-Wishlist-Co/docs/index.md

 - [**Authentication API**](authenticationsvcApi.md#authentication-api)

-	API generates the bearer token , which will be used by clients in request header to interact with application.
+	The Authentication Service generates the bearer token, which is used in the request header to interact with the application.

 	- [*Representations*](authenticationsvcApi.md#representations)

 	- [*REST Endpoints*](authenticationsvcApi.md#rest-endpoints)

 		- [Generate Token](authenticationsvcApi.md#generate-token)

 - [**Customer Service API**](customersvcApi.md#customer-api)

-  The Customer Service API stores information about a shop's customers, it also holds information on the status of a customer's account.
-You can create, retrieve, update, and delete customers using the Customer Service api.
+  The Customer Service enables the management of information about a store's customers.
+You can create, retrieve, update, and delete customers using the Customer Service API.

     - [*Representations*](customersvcApi.md#representations)